 A March 2015 ECHA document states that a possible underestimation of hazards cannot be ruled out based on the data provided by silica manufacturers, who are called upon to clarify their information.
 The current status of this case is not very clear.

-The results of a Silimmun research project conducted by French researchers and presented in 2021, show that amorphous silica nanoparticles, while not displaying the sustained pro-inflammatory character of crystalline silica, do exhibit marked effects on the cells of the immune system which could lead to a deregulation of immune responses.
+The results of a Silimmun research project conducted by French researchers and presented in 2021, show also that amorphous silica nanoparticles, while not displaying the sustained pro-inflammatory character of crystalline silica, do exhibit marked effects on the cells of the immune system which could lead to a deregulation of immune responses.
 However, the subject is far from being fully explored.
-In particular, genotoxicity should be analyzed in detail with respect to the internalization capacity of silica vs. the intrinsic defense of cells against genotoxic stress8See The effects of amorphous silica nanoparticles on the immune system, Thierry Rabilloud, The Research Papers.
+In particular, genotoxicity should be analyzed in detail with respect to the internalization capacity of silica vs. the intrinsic defense of cells against genotoxic stress9See The effects of amorphous silica nanoparticles on the immune system, Thierry Rabilloud, The Research Papers.
 Health, Environment, WorkANSES, 2021, Microplastics and nanomaterials, pp.17-19, 2021.

 Aggregates should not necessarily be considered less toxic than primary particles

-In early 2020, the results of research conducted in Belgium showed that aggregates larger than 100 nm should not necessarily be considered less toxic than their nanoscale counterparts10Cf.
+In early 2020, the results of research conducted in Belgium showed that aggregates larger than 100 nm should not necessarily be considered less toxic than their nanoscale counterparts13Cf.
 Assessing the Toxicological Relevance of Nanomaterial Agglomerates and Aggregates Using Realistic Exposure In Vitro, Murugadoss S et al, Nanomaterials, 11, 1793, 2021 and Is aggregated synthetic amorphous silica toxicologically relevant, Murugadoss S et al, Particle and Fibre Toxicology, 17(1), 2020.

 Specific risks of silica for different applications